And this is your undocumented anchorman sitting in, Mark Stein.

 Right.

-But you know and the problem is is that with the the plans that that are being proposed if a government option comes in, there are many, if not all decisions may not even participate, and no one's talking about that that issue.
+And the problem is that with the plans that are being proposed, if a government option comes in, there are many, if not all, physicians may not even participate.

-So for example, in the United Kingdom, these three guys who who did the who drove the flaming Chevy Blazer into the checkout desk at Glasgow Airport to try and blow up the airport, they were physicians.
+So, for example, in the United Kingdom, these three guys who drove the flaming Chevy Blazer into the checkout desk at Glasgow Airport to try and blow up the airport, they were physicians.

 They were pulling down six-figure salaries.

-Uh but the but the British National Health Service winds up hiring uh Pakistani jihadists to serve as its primary care physicians.
+But the British National Health Service winds up hiring Pakistani jihadists to serve as its primary care physicians.

-Um I'm not saying that's gonna happen here in the next eighteen months, but eventually that that effect kicks in.
+I'm not saying that's going to happen here in the next 18 months, but eventually that effect kicks in.

-And and where what is important here is that these ghastly people, the like this this wretched corn husk of a man, uh Ben Nelson, people like this think that there is no cost to the bureaucratic imposition on people like you.
+And what is important here is that these ghastly people, like this wretched corn husk of a man, Ben Nelson, people like this think that there is no cost to the bureaucratic imposition on people like you.

-If you increase the m amount of forms and paperwork, like this drivel out to to fill in b because I made the mistake of hiring someone from New York, uh they they don't factor in a cost to that.
+If you increase the amount of forms and paperwork, like this drivel I had to fill in because I made the mistake of hiring someone from New York, they don't factor in a cost to that.

 And we have more and more of that every year.